 - (a) An ART provider must provide its patients and the public with accessible and easily understood information about the risks and benefits of treatment procedures, including adjuvant therapies and new treatment procedures that are offered as part of a program of treatment by the doctors who carry out treatment procedures on behalf of the ART provider.
-The information must include evidence that accurately demonstrates the risks and benefits of such treatments. - (b) The Designated Officer of an ART provider must attest to the following by 1 August each year:
+The information must include evidence that accurately demonstrates the risks and benefits of such treatments. - (b) An ART provider must inform its patients about the role and complaint handling services of the Health Complaints Commissioner (HCC) including the legal protections available to those who lodge a complaint with the HCC.